Miss Jacqui: disabled musicians who fight to perform

 Opportunities for disabled musicians are so limited that she keeps working even when she’s in hospital.
 Venues that can provide the technology she needs are so few and far between that discharging herself, to return to the ward the next day, feels less risky than giving up a rare chance to perform.

-Miss Jacqui also explains how little doctors seem to understand about the reality of the limitations disabled artists face.
+Miss Jacqui also explains how little doctors seem to understand about the reality of the limitations disabled musicians face.
 For example, she told her doctors prior to a medical procedure that her vocal cords were her career – only to come round to discover that they had been bruised, impacting her singing voice, which, she says, was a “really scary place to be”.
 This forced her to cancel studio and rehearsal time, and to lose income.

 Talking with Miss Jacqui is a joy: I’m delighted to find another artist who is managing to juggle frequent hospital admissions with having a career.
 Much of the technology both of us would benefit from is out there, but without venues implementing it, and without connections being made between disabled artists, how will we find it?